KaHuna Massage - Review from a Client - 2018

 In spite of the fluidity of motion, the kind of localised pressure one wants from a remedial therapy or more sports oriented massage, is nonetheless integrated throughout the treatment.
 The truly delicious pain we are happy to cough up just about any amount for – that cruel yet delightful elbow running along the shoulder blade, that release of the 24/7, 8-days-a-week-super-tension with one confident application of excruciatingly satisfying pressure, is not left by the wayside in Kahuna…Oh no.

-As I wake from my dreamy, dazed happy place an hour on, I see in Sonia's smile that Kahuna really is an exchange in its purest form, a sharing of energy and an equally rewarding experience for the giver and the recipient.
+As I wake from my dreamy, dazed happy place an hour on, I see in Caroline's smile that Kahuna really is an exchange in its purest form, a sharing of energy and an equally rewarding experience for the giver and the recipient.
 When Kahuna is performed in the name of ‘Aloha’ (which is simply Hawaiian for ‘love’) there is little else to say, but that bliss now officially has a name.

 My massage moved me deeply, as it reminded me of the power of touch, of the simple sensation of skin-to-skin, of the transformative potential that comes from compassion without agenda.